-The Pegasus 3 has A, B and C line levels, which fork three times from the bottom (riser) to the top (canopy) and which are divided into "Main", "Middle" and "Top" lines.
-The individual line levels are connected with one another using the "handshake knot" (special hoop technology).
+The Fuse 3 has A, B, C and D line levels, which fork three or four times from the bottom (riser) to the top (canopy) and which are divided into "Main", "Middle", "Higher-Middle" and "Top" lines.
+The individual line levels are connected with one another using the "handshake knot".